grafana/grafana/docs/sources/http_api/query_history.md

 Query parameters:

-- **datasourceUid** - Filter the query history for selected data sources.
-You must specify at least one data source UID.
+- **datasourceUid** - Filter the query history for selected data source.
 To perform an "AND" filtering with multiple data sources, specify the data source parameter using the following format: `datasourceUid=uid1&datasourceUid=uid2`.
 - **searchString** – Filter the query history based on the content.
 - **sort** - Specify the sorting order.
 Sorting can be `time-asc` or `time-desc`.
 The default is `time-desc`.
 - **onlyStarred** - Search for queries that are starred.
 Defaults to `false`.
 - **page** - Search supports pagination.
 Specify which page number to return.
 Use the limit parameter to specify the number of queries per page.
 - **limit** - Limits the number of returned query history items per page.
 The default is 100 queries per page.
+- **from** - The start time for the query history search as a second Unix timestamp.
+- **to** - The end time for the query history search as a second Unix timestamp.

 **Example request for query history search**: